moetichentuf/js-complete-course/02-maths/02-calculator-two/README.md

 -I added a switch but i am still trying to figure out how to make it work
 - restarting switch calculator and using first calculator as example
+- I added result but it isn't working